zslucky/redux-fetch-middleware/README.md

     switch (action.type) {
         case `${YOUR_ACTION_TYPE_NAME}_REQUEST`:
-            // Do something when request start ... case `${YOUR_ACTION_TYPE_NAME}_SUCCESS`:
+            // Do something when request start ...

+        case `${YOUR_ACTION_TYPE_NAME}_SUCCESS`:
             // Do something ...
+            // @response data is action.data

         case `${YOUR_ACTION_TYPE_NAME}_FAILURE`:
             // Do something other ...
+            // @response data is action.err

         default:
             return state;
     }